-- In addition to encouraging closer cooperation with the Inspection Bureau, the Securities and Exchange Surveillance Commission (SESC), and the Bank of Japan (BOJ), the FSA will also cooperate with foreign authorities via supervisory colleges, and proactively contribute to international standard-setting bodies.
-Especially in order to promptly and accurately understand IT system risks and the situations faced by financial institutions, and to enable fast response, the FSA will implement and strengthen monitoring with seamless inspection and supervision, and consider participation by the staff of supervisory divisions in inspections, etc. - The necessity of collecting reports and submitted documents will be periodically reviewed once a year, as part of consideration for reducing the burdens on financial institutions. - Through the thorough fostering, securing and training of specialized human resources, the FSA will redouble efforts for human resource development.
+- The FSA will facilitate closer cooperation between its Supervisory Bureau and Inspection Bureau, as well as cooperation with the Securities and Exchange Surveillance Commission (SESC), and the Bank of Japan (BOJ).
+Especially in order to promptly and accurately understand IT system risks and the situations faced by financial institutions, and to enable fast response, the FSA will implement and strengthen monitoring with seamless inspection and supervision, and consider participation by the staff of supervisory divisions in inspections, etc. - The FSA will further promote the integrated supervision of regional financial institutions with local finance bureaus that are directly in charge of supervising these institutions, by sharing the same recognition with each bureau concerning managerial issues that each financial institution has been facing.
+In doing so, the FSA will, in collaboration with its Inspection Bureau, improve the quality of information provided to local bureaus for off-site monitoring, including the results of data analysis and information on focuses of supervision, so that each local bureau can deepen the quality of its interviews and other supervisory activities by focusing on the risk profile and financial vulnerabilities of each financial institution.
+The FSA will also endeavor to further advance its supervisory ability by such means as improved business analysis that utilizes the results of interviews and other information reported by local finance bureaus. - The necessity of collecting reports and submitted documents will be periodically reviewed once a year, as part of consideration for reducing the burdens on financial institutions.

+• Through the thorough fostering, securing and training of specialized human resources, the FSA will redouble efforts for human resource development.